 The promenade is paved and wheelchair accessible for most.
 Some parts have fairly steep slopes, making it challenging for someone if alone.
-However, another path that runs parallel to the parking lot is nearly level is an option to avoid the steep sections but doesn’t have the view.
+However, another path that runs parallel to the parking lot is nearly level and is an option to avoid the steep sections but doesn’t have a view.
 Additionally, natural elements erode parts of the walkway so roll with caution.
 The views of Crater Lake at the promenade are the best you will get in the park outside of driving around it, but there is still more to see in this National Park.
 Remember, being a National Park means free admission for permanently disabled U.S. citizens with the lifetime Golden Access Pass.

-Further up the road at the Lost Creek Campground is the Grayback Motor Nature Trail, is an old wide and flat service road.
-Only tent camping is permitted here but restrooms are accessible, showers are unknown.
+Further up the road at the Lost Creek Campground is the Grayback Motor Nature Trail, which is an old wide and flat service road.
+Only tent camping is permitted here but restrooms are accessible, and showers are unknown.
 At the end of Pinnacles Road is Pinnacles Trail—another packed dirt trail that is moderately flat.
 The trail leads to the end of the park with great views of the canyon and volcanic spires and then one must turn around and go back as it’s not a loop.
-The trail is wide enough for most wheelchairs but use caution along the cliff’s edge.
+The trail is wide enough for most wheelchairs but it’s a good idea to use caution along the cliff’s edge.